 Jacqueline has performed as a soloist throughout the United States and also enjoys working as a collaborative musician.
-Her previous collaborations include the North Carolina Symphony, the Duke Chapel Bach Cantata Series & Vespers Choir, Duke University's Dance Program, the North Carolina Historically Informed Performance (HIP) Music Festival, the Mallarmé Chamber Players, the Chamber Orchestra of the Triangle, the University of North Carolina at Chapel Hill's Music Department, Boston Early Music Festival fringe concerts, and piano improvisation for yoga classes at Global Breath Yoga Studio in Durham.
+Her previous collaborations include the North Carolina Symphony, Duke Performances, Duke Chapel's Bach Cantata Series, Duke University's Dance Program, Noyes Dance summer workshop, North Carolina HIP Music Festival, Mallarmé Chamber Players, Chamber Orchestra of the Triangle, UNC Chapel Hill's Music Department, Boston Early Music Festival fringe concerts, numerous AGO concerts and workshops, and improvisations for yoga and silent film.

-Before beginning her studies at Yale, Jacqueline was Minister of Music at St. Paul’s Lutheran Church in Durham and taught basso continuo lessons at UNC-Chapel Hill.
-Jacqueline was also Dean of the Durham-Chapel Hill Chapter of the American Guild of Organists and a member of the Board of Directors for the Mallarmé Chamber Players.
+Before beginning her studies at Yale, Jacqueline was Dean of the Durham-Chapel Hill Chapter of the American Guild of Organists and on the Board of Directors for the Mallarmé Chamber Players.
 Besides music, Jacqueline enjoys participating in Triathlons and learning languages, her favorites being Spanish, German, and French.